ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part10_aws_deployment.md

 ![Transfer App home page](images/home_page_login_button.png)

+Use [Ctrl]-[c] to shut down the development server

+The following tasks are now complete:

+ * ```requirements.txt``` created
-The following tasks are complete: ```requirements.txt``` created, changes pushed to GitHub, and the Django App runs locally as expected with no errors.
+ * changes pushed to GitHub
+ * the Django App runs locally as expected with no errors.

 Now close the Anaconda Prompt.
-We'll use the Git Bash terminal (instead of the Anaconda Prompt) later in the Deployment.
+We'll use the Git Bash terminal (instead of the Anaconda Prompt) later in the deployment.

 ## Create and log into the AWS instance

 Open the Git Bash command window.
-Start an AWS ec2 instance of Ubuntu 16.04.
-Add the following to the security access
+Start an AWS EC2 instance of Ubuntu 16.04.
+Add the following to the security access:

 SSH - your personal IP, should be auto-populated
 HTTP - everyone, all IPs